polarhive/UE23CS/src/UE23CS241A/U1_HTML.md

 - By default, the browser determines the positioning of each element
 - CSS introduced the position property and a capability to control how and where page elements are displayed

-### Position property values:
+### Position property values

 - Static: default value.
 Elements are positioned in the normal flow of the document
 - Absolute: relative to the nearest positioned ancestor.
 Removed from normal flow
 - Relative: is positioned relative to its normal position.
 - Fixed: it always stays in the same place.
 - Sticky- toggles between relative and fixed, positioned relative until a given offset position is met in the viewport - then it "sticks" in place.

 ### Element Width and Height CSS – Box Model and Position Property

 > [!NOTE] Total width of an element is calculated as
 > - Total element width = width + left padding + right padding + left border + right border + left margin + right margin

 - The total height of an element is calculated as:
 - Total element height = height + top padding + bottom padding + top border + bottom border + top margin + bottom margin
 - This `<div>` element will have a total width of `350px: div { width: 320px; padding: 10px; border: 5px solid gray; margin: 0; }`
 - Calculation: `320px (width) + 20px (left + right padding) + 10px (left + right border) + 0px (left + right margin) = 350px`

-### CSS provides control over the backgrounds of block-level elements.
+### CSS provides control over the backgrounds of block-level elements

 - CSS can set a background color or add background images to HTML5 elements.
 - Different properties:
 - background-image
 - background-position